Terhile/Bell/README.md

 # InventoryManage
 Setup:
-Ensure Docker Desktop is up and running clone repository to a folder
+1. Ensure Docker Desktop is up and running
+2. clone repository to a folder
-Change directory to the solution root foler double click on Dockerize.sh or Dockerize.bat
+3. Change directory to the solution root folder
+4. double click on Dockerize.sh or Dockerize.bat
-Navigate to http://localhost:8018/swagger/index.html to CRUD assets Navigate to http://localhost:8080/swagger/index.html to generate and view invoices
+5. Navigate to http://localhost:8018/swagger/index.html to CRUD assets
+6. Navigate to http://localhost:8080/swagger/index.html to generate and view invoices

 Example create asset\
 curl --request POST \